statelyai/xstate/docs/guides/transitions.md

 ## Self Transitions

-A self-transition is when a state transitions to itself, in which it _may_ exit and then reenter itself.
+A self-transition is when a state transitions to itself, in which it _may_ exit and then re-enter itself.
 Self-transitions can either be an **internal** or **external** transition:

 - An **internal transition** will not exit nor re-enter itself, but may enter different child states.
 - An **external transition** will exit and re-enter itself, and may also exit/enter child states.